Newport News Mayor Advocates for Ranked Choice Voting Expansion in Virginia

 A Growing Trend in Virginia and Beyond

-The Arlington Board unanimously voted in December 2023 to keep using the voting method in primary elections and then voted in February to use it for the November general election.
-Charlottesville soon followed with RCV adoption in September
+The county board unanimously voted in December 2023 to keep using the voting method in primary elections and then voted in February to use it for the November general election.

-RCV then got a significant win in Washington DDC, where voters approved Initiative 83 this month to introduce RCV in all city elections, including primary elections that will now be open to registered independent voters.
+RCV then got a significant win in Washington DC, where voters approved Initiative 83 this month to introduce RCV in all city elections, including primary elections that will now be open to registered independent voters.

 While not a Virginia jurisdiction, its close proximity to the state helps bolster the case for RCV, while highlighting the growing demand for election reform.